yuribernstein/int0924/infra/k8s/README.md

 SSH into the `control-plane` instance.

-Copy and run `k8s.cp.sh` to install and configure Kubernetes components.
+Copy and run `setup.cp.sh` to install and configure Kubernetes components.

 Retrieve the generated kubeadm join command.